datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 ![Flowchart Push Button](images/git_change.png)

-Note: A blue dot appear next to your file name README.md at the top of the page, letting you know it is not saved.
+Note: A blue dot appears next to your file name README.md at the top of the page, letting you know it is not saved.
 Press Command+S (or Ctrl+S) to save.

 ### Step 2: Stage, i.e Select File Changes